 While Revolution founder Charles Cecil originally intended to adapt Watchmen with the assistance of Gibbons, we are glad the project did not pan out.
 Instead, they collaborated on this classic point-and-click game.
 Hand-drawn cutscenes, gorgeous pixel art, and the tale of Robert Foster and his attempts to escape from the dystopian Union City.
 The atmospheric world is influenced by the likes of Blade Runner, Judge Dredd, and Mad Max, and thematically explores societal oppression and corruption.
 It is a bleak Orwellian nightmare with… fart jokes.

-The stellar first season for Telltale’s most popular series remains its best despite fierce competition.
-Tales From The Borderlands and The Wolf Among Us both come close, but neither have the magnetism of The Walking Dead’s Lee and Clementine.
+The stellar first season of Telltale’s most popular series remains its best despite fierce competition.
+Tales From The Borderlands and The Wolf Among Us both come close, but neither has the magnetism of The Walking Dead’s Lee and Clementine.
 Good-hearted lawbreaker Lee and recently orphaned Clementine establish a fiercely loyal bond as they weather an onslaught of tragedies and disasters.
 Chief among these is the zombie apocalypse, of course, but the agendas of every survivor they meet both help and hinder the pair, too.

 Decomposing danger: The best zombie games around

 Telltale’s ability to convince the player that they are in charge of the story – despite the whole thing being a smoke and mirrors act – is what makes The Walking Dead: Season One one of the best adventure games on PC.
 Scenes play out differently, certain characters can survive longer, and Lee can behave like an absolute dick.
 The main plot ploughs on but it can feel wildly different depending on who is steering it.
 For the shocking end of Episode 4 alone, it is a modern classic of a point-and-click game.
-And, speaking of conclusions, here’s hoping we see an end to the Clem’s narrative season one so expertly kicked off with The Walking Dead: The Final Season.

 It is hard not to fall for Night in the Woods.
 Developers Infinite Fall packed personal experience, humour, small-town Americana, a creepy conspiracy, stylish visuals, a fantastic soundtrack, and some of the most affectingly real scenes in videogames into one of the best adventure games ever made.